 - Method-B also know as the new method, can be used on claims with a date of injury on or after May 7, 1993.
 Use whichever method is higher with some exceptions for high wage earners (see statute).
 Most all LEP claims are calculated using method-B. The calculation is 80% of the difference between the wage of injury and the loss of earning power wages.
 It looks like this:

 - Wage of injury minus wage during LEP period equals the difference

 - Difference times .8 equals benefit amount

 - LEP Calculations can be tricky.
-The LEP calculator, on online interactive page, can be used to simplify the process In a simple case four separate numbers are necessary to do the calculations:
+In a simple case four separate numbers are necessary to do the calculations:

 - Wages on the date of injury, updated with increases to what that job would pay as of the dates being calculated